 When two people divorce, the income and financial resources that are used to support one household must now support two.
 In some circumstances, courts may award spousal support to help a lower-earning spouse maintain his or her accustomed lifestyle and obtain the education and training necessary to become self-sufficient.

-We Will Fight For Your Financial Health
+Let Us Fight For Your Financial Well-Being

 Spousal support, commonly called alimony, can be awarded to either spouse.
 This is true for couples in same-sex marriages as well as other couples.
 In Ohio, courts generally see spousal support as a rehabilitative tool used to help the lower-earning spouse get back on his or her feet and become financially independent after divorce.
 However, many factors determine the amount and duration of support payments.
 Common considerations include:

 - The length of the marriage

 - The age and health of the spouses